biocore/songbird/README.md

-**You need to diagnose the fit of the model Songbird creates (e.g. to make sure it isn't "overfitting" to the data).** When you run Songbird through QIIME 2, it'll generate a `regression-stats.qza` Artifact.
+**You need to diagnose the fit of the model Songbird creates (e.g. to make sure it isn't "overfitting" to the data).** When you run Songbird through QIIME 2, it will generate a `regression-stats.qza` Artifact.
 This can be visualized by running:

 ```